Saturday 11th November 2017 - 7:00 pm| £27 - £45

 The opera gala consists of a variety of well loved opera arias, duets, and ensembles, followed by some musical theatre classics, in a well established operative prelude to Christmas, and is ideal for anyone who has not been to an opera before, but would like to dip their toe in the water, before committing to a full blown one.
 Each item is set into context by the director, so no prior knowledge necessary.

-For those based in the south, Clonter’s Gala will be transferring to the elegant 18th Century ballroom, originally designed by Robert Adam, at the Lansdowne Club on Thursday 16th November.
+For those based in the south, Clonter’s Gala will be transferring to the elegant 18th Century ballroom, originally designed by Robert Adam, at the Lansdowne Club on Thursday 16th November – BOOK THROUGH BOX OFFICE ONLY.
+For more info visit

-For this year’s Opera Gala, Clonter is delighted to welcome: Thomas Humphreys (Baritone), Eduard Mas Bacardit (Tenor), Mirjam Mesak (Soprano), Lorena Paz Nieto (Soprano), Directed by Lissa Lorenzo
+For this year’s Opera Gala, Clonter is delighted to welcome: Bianca Andrew (Mezzo Soprano), Thomas Humphreys (Baritone), Eduard Mas Bacardit (Tenor), Mirjam Mesak (Soprano), Lorena Paz Nieto (Soprano).
+Directed by Lissa Lorenzo.

 Tickets £27, £37, £45, Students £10